Neoteroi/BlackSheep-Docs/docs/testing.md

 !!! info
-    By default a `TestClient` simulates web requests creating `ASGI` scopes, however it can be configured with a custom implementation of `AbstractTestSimulator` to generate real HTTP requests against a real HTTP server.
+    By default a `TestClient` simulates web requests creating `ASGI` scopes, however, it can be configured with a custom implementation of `AbstractTestSimulator` to generate real HTTP requests against a real HTTP server.
 For simplicity, this is not documented here.